-The project started out from the award-winning Bellissima Digitally Modulated Screening (DMS) technology offered by the Hamillroad software house.
-We carried out the first monochromatic tests that were proposed to us to do the calibration necessary to fine-tune the process in different printing companies and on different substrates – PP, paper, cardboard, adhesives – embracing the widest possible spectrum.
+The project started from a wide-ranging experimentation, which examined different screening technologies and an impressive number of digital plates.
+A great deal of work that tested the Inciflex development team to the full with the fast rhythms involved.
+We carried out the first monochromatic tests that were proposed to us, to carry out the calibrations necessary for the development of the processes, with different printing companies and on different supports – PP, paper, cardboard, adhesives – embracing the widest possible spectrum.

-The natural transition from monochromatic to four-color tests repeatedly resorted to Bellissima technology.
-In spring 2019 the results were shared with the CEO of Hamillroad, also in light of the results of further experimentation, carried out from the beginning in parallel.
-This involved UltraLed: a mix of technologies developed by Inciflex R&D, which entails the use of sophisticated screens in combination with ad hoc developed engraving algorithms, and photopolymers with specific characteristics able to sublimate the tonal passages and overlaps of the chromatic inks, totally safeguarding the highlights of all the artwork tested.
+The natural transition from monochromatic to four-color tests gave further answers in the technological comparison underway.
+In spring 2019 the results of this first phase of the experimentation were shared in a meeting that redefined the development guidelines.
+The comparison highlighted the strengths of UltraLed, a mix of technologies developed by the Inci-Flex R&D, which involves the use of sophisticated screens in combination with engraving algorithms developed ad hoc, and photopolymers with specific characteristics able to sublimate the tonal passages and the superimpositions of the chromatic inks, absolutely safeguarding the highlights of all the artwork tested.

-From the considerations that emerged during the meeting with the UK software house, we continued with further tests, in turn shared, which allowed us to define with greater clarity limits and advantages of the technologies compared.
-Several users, Inciflex partners, also took part in this long preparatory phase, contributing with their professionalism and their companies to carrying out the necessary printing tests.
-These were also done in challenging climatic conditions, for delicate makereadies with temperatures and humidity at very high levels.
+From the considerations that emerged during the encounter, we continued with further tests, again shared among the participants, which allowed us to more clearly define the limits and strengths of the technologies under comparison.
+Several users and partners of Inci-Flex also took part in this long preparatory phase, making their professionalism and their companies available to carry out the necessary printing tests, even in prohibitive climatic conditions, with print start-ups carried out at extreme and very different temperatures and humidity covering all the four seasons.

 The resources fielded

-Overall, Inciflex has committed more than 1.5 million square centimeters of material to this project: an enormity, if we want to translate it in terms of single printing forms.
-And this incredible amount of tests have been repeatedly printed, verified, measured and evaluated with the utmost care.
-Translated in terms of hours it was a very onerous commitment, with meetings at various levels, comparisons with printers in turn committed to measuring and weighing up the print results, and expressing their relative evaluations.
-Not only that: To further expand the experimental base to technologies/polymers on the market, with the best possible support, we also turned to external sources, obtaining tests engraved in the USA and by other partners operating on the Italian market, such as Kodak, involved in the experimentation above.
+Overall, Inciflex has committed more than 1.5 million square centimeters of material to this project: an enormity, if we want to translate it in terms of individual printing forms.
+And this incredible amount of tests have been repeatedly printed, verified, measured and evaluated with extreme attention.
+Translated in terms of hours, it was a very onerous commitment, with meetings at various levels, comparisons with printers in turn committed to measuring and weighing the print outcomes, and expressing their relative evaluations.
+Furthermore, to further expand the experimental base to technologies/polymers on the market, with the best possible support, we made use of external collaborations, obtaining tests engraved in the USA and by other partners operating on the Italian market.

 UltraLed wins the day